ftl-mv-translation/arsenal-plus/README.md

 To implement MT in Nightly, add `bash snippets/ci-nightly-machine.sh <langname>` [HERE](https://github.com/ftl-mv-translation/ftl-mv-translation/blob/c4f2e63a98ade4d2895ea5fa16d371703769c2a9/.github/workflows/nightly.yml#L36)

 > If you have deepl api free, you can replace MT with deepl translation, which would be more decent quality. `mvloc deepl <langname> <deepl-api-free-key> <character-limit(optional)>`
 > Deepl api free has translation limit of 500k characters per month.
-MV has about 4m characters, so it may take 8 months to complete deepl translation.
+Ars+ has about 2.5M characters, so it may take 8 months to complete deepl translation.

 If vanilla ftl does not support your language, you have to find fonts suitable for ftl, and make `auxfiles-<langname>/` to override existing language fonts.
 [Korean](https://github.com/ftl-mv-translation/ftl-mv-translation/tree/main/auxfiles-ko/fonts/zh-Hans) is a good example.
 You can also ask HS devs to add your language.